finfinack/alphaloc/README.md

 ### 1. Initial Setup

-1. Connect your GPS module (e.g., GY-GPS6MV2) to the defined TX/RX pins.
+1. Connect your GPS module (e.g., GY-GPS6MV2 or an Adafruit Ultimate GPS Featherwing) to the defined TX/RX pins.

 2. Flash the firmware using PlatformIO.